xbench/xbench-file-formats/README.md

 * **intructions**: The instructions for the project.
 If there are instructions defined, the **Project Instructions** tab will be shown when the Xbench project loads.
-The instructions can have rich formatting it its value is in RTF (Rich Text Format).
+The instructions can have rich formatting if its value is in RTF (Rich Text Format).

 ```xml
 <memoryfile></memoryfile>
 ```

-* **memoryfile**: TBD.
+* **memoryfile**: This value is not currently used by Xbench.

 ```xml
 <checklistgroup>